We all experience moments of self-doubt and uncertainty. Even the most confident and happy people have moments where they think, “I’m such a failure.”

 It can be difficult to identify the first core belief, especially if you have several very deeply held negative beliefs that you have never even considered challenging before.
 However, once you get the ball rolling with the first belief, it should get easier as you go.

-To give this Core Beliefs Worksheet a try, follow the link.
+To give this Core Beliefs Suitcases worksheet a try, follow the link.

 Assertive Communication Worksheet

-Low self-esteem and poor or underdeveloped communication skills often go hand-in-hand.
+Low self-esteem and poor or underdeveloped communication skills often go hand-in-hand (Blood & Blood, 2004).
 It can be difficult to share feelings with others if you don’t feel your feelings have value, an all-too-common symptom of low self-esteem.

-Learning to communicate assertively will not only help you form better relationships and find new opportunities, but it can also facilitate a shift in the way you think about yourself.
+Learning to communicate assertively will not only help you form better relationships and find new opportunities, but it can also facilitate a shift in the way you think about yourself (Law & Sivyer, 2003).